Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

 No guidance is provided on when to use this tool versus alternatives.
-There is no mention of preferred scenarios, prerequisites, or exclusions, leaving the agent to infer usage from context alone.
+The description does not mention context, prerequisites, or exclusions, leaving the agent without decision support.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.